-The participating teams must pay their travelling expenses to and from the WCC place.
+The participating associations must pay their travelling expenses to and from the capital of the country of the organizing association.

-The head organizer pays for Referee Supervisor(s) and Tournament Director their travelling expenses from home country to and from the capital of the country of the organizing association.
+FIB pays for Referee Supervisor(s), referees and official FIB/TC representatives (Tournament Director) their travelling expenses from home country to and from the capital of the country of the organizing association.